IBM/charts/stable/ibm-glusterfs/README.md

 - Creates the storage class if it is set to true.

 ## Limitations
-- The chart supports the installation of only a new storage cluster.
+- The chart supports the installation of only a new storage cluster under kube-system namespace.
 - The chart supports creation of only one GlusterFS Storage cluster in a IBM® Cloud Private cluster.
 - The chart accepts only three storage nodes as input from the UI.
 To deploy more storage nodes, you must deploy the chart by using the Helm CLI.
 Provide the parameters in the values.yaml file.